coveooss/sf-case-assist-cookbook/README.md

 ## What is included within this project

-1. A lightning flow already setup with multiple steps to create a support case.
+This project contains two flows: a Recommended Flow and a Demo flow.
+Both are lightning flows already setup with multiple steps to create a support case.

+#### Recommended Flow:

+The Recommended Flow contains the following screens:

+1. A first screen where the user can enter a Subject and a Description for their case and can see the strength of this Description using the Description Strength Indicator.
-2. A first screen where the user can enter a Subject and a Description for their case.
-This screen will predict values for the `Case Reason` field as it is a Standard Salesforce Case field.
+2. A second screen where the user can find predictions to help classify their case.
+This screen will predict values for the Case Priority, Case Type, and Case Reason fields as these are Standard Salesforce Case fields.
-3. A second screen where documentation will be suggested to the customer based on the text entered in the case Subject and Description.
+3. A third screen where documents will be suggested to the user based on the text entered in the case Subject and Description.
+The user can read more about each document suggestion with the help of the Quickview and can also leave their feedback on each document.
-4. A final screen where the customer can review their case information if they were not able to solve it.
+4. A confirmation screen that the case was created.

+#### Demo Flow:

+The Demo Flow contains the following screens:

+1. A first screen where the user can enter a Subject and a Description for their case and can see the strength of this Description, using the Description Strength Indicator, as well as the predictions to help classify their case.
+The user can see the predictions for the Case Priority, Case Type, and Case Reason fields as he types in the Subject and the Description inputs.
+2. A second screen where documents will be suggested to the user based on the text entered in the case Subject and Description.
+The user can read more about each document suggestion with the help of the Quickview and can also leave their feedback on each document.
-5. A confirmation screen that the case was created.
+3. A confirmation screen that the case was created.

 ## How to deploy